sanderhu123/bindex-legal/BUILD_STEPS.md

 - `src/services/api/pokemonApi.ts` - Update `getCardsBySet()` function to use SDK

 **What gets implemented:**
-- Fetch cards from TCGDEX using SDK (e.g., `tcgdex.set.get(setId)` or `tcgdex.card.list()`)
+- ✅ Using TCGDEX SDK: `tcgdex.set.get(setId)` to fetch set with cards
-- SDK handles API communication internally (uses `https://api.tcgdex.net/v2/` internally)
+- ✅ SDK handles API communication internally (uses `https://api.tcgdex.net/v2/` internally)
-- Handle pagination if TCGDEX supports it (check SDK documentation)
-- Transform TCGDEX SDK response to match existing `Card` type
+- ✅ Transform TCGDEX SDK response to match existing `Card` type
-- Map TCGDEX fields (name, number, set, rarity, artist, images, variants) to our type
+- ✅ Map TCGDEX fields (id, name, localId, set, rarity, artist, image) to our Card type
-- Card images will use `https://assets.tcgdex.net` (assets URL, not API URL)
+- ✅ Card images use high-quality images from TCGDEX image object
-- Fallback to mockup data on error
+- ✅ Fallback to mockup data on error
+- ✅ Support for both set ID and set name as input (automatic lookup)
+- ✅ Detailed logging for debugging ([24C] prefix)

 **Testing:**
+- [x] `getCardsBySet()` implemented with TCGDEX SDK
+- [x] Transform function created (`transformTcgdexCardToCard()`)
+- [x] Supports both set ID and set name as input
+- [x] Falls back to mock data on error
+- [x] Detailed logging added with [24C] prefix
+- [x] No TypeScript errors
-- [ ] Cards fetch from API when viewing a binder
+- [ ] Cards fetch from API when viewing a binder - Ready to test
-- [ ] Cards display correctly in binder detail screen
+- [ ] Cards display correctly in binder detail screen - Ready to test
-- [ ] Pagination works for large sets (sets with >250 cards)
-- [ ] Card images load from API URLs
+- [ ] Card images load from API URLs - Ready to test
-- [ ] All card fields display correctly (name, number, set, rarity, artist)
+- [ ] All card fields display correctly (name, number, set, rarity, artist) - Ready to test
-- [ ] Fallback to mockup data works if API fails
+- [ ] Fallback to mockup data works if API fails - Ready to test
-- [ ] Performance is acceptable (loading doesn't take too long)
+- [ ] Performance is acceptable (loading doesn't take too long) - Ready to test

 **How to Test Step 24C:**
 1. **Open an existing binder or create a new one:**